 Parking carefully at the church walk away from the junction, with the pub on your left.
 Go past the impressive Chetnole House and when the road turns left carry straight on into the field.
-Walk to the trees and turn right.
+Walk straight ahead to the trees and then turn right.

 Keep an eye out for the randomly placed farmer’s grave, buried with his wife, in the land they used to work.

 At the end of the field go through the gate to join Back Lane.
-Turn right and continue straight on, and then to meet the road.
+Turn right onto the track and continue straight on to meet the tarmacked road.
 Walk all the way to the end of the road and turn right down a track, one of the old roads through the village.
-Cross the ford via a small footbridge, enter a field and then down some steps to return back another village road.
-Turn left, past some cottages on your right and then take the next footpath on your right.
+Cross the ford via a small footbridge, enter a field and then down some steps to arrive on another village road.
+Turn left, past some cottages and then take the next footpath on your right.

-Head for the buildings in the distance, this is Melbury Bubb.
-It is thought the first part of the name ‘Melbury’ comes from the joining of two Old English words, ‘maele’ and ‘burh’, meaning ‘multi-coloured fortified place’, hinting at long forgotten battles in ancient times.
+Veer slightly left, aiming for the buildings of Melbury Bubb in the distance.
+It is thought the first part of the name ‘Melbury’ comes from the joining of two Old English words, ‘maele’ and ‘burh’, meaning ‘multi-coloured fortified place’, hinting at long forgotten battles during ancient times, in a landscape full of nature.
 The second part of the name is usually an addition to honour the local land owning family of the time.
 It is worth exploring St Mary’s church while you are passing.
 The path leading to it is tunnelled by thick yew trees, making it feel like your discovering something secret.

 In the churchyard is a broken gravestone dedicated to Thomas Baker (aka Williams).
 He was murdered in 1694 on nearby Murderer’s Lane.
-Travelling home, with his gains from Dorchester market, he was set upon by two robbers.
-They threw stones, knocking him from the cart to his death.
+Travelling home, with his profits from Dorchester market, he was set upon by two robbers.
+They threw stones, knocking him from his cart to his death.
 The horse bolted, still attached to the cart, and the robbers escaped with nothing.
-Thomas Baker was found the next morning.
-Eventually the robbers were discovered.
+Thomas Baker was found dead the next morning.
+Eventually the robbers were identified and apprehended.
 They were sentenced to death by starvation while chained inside metal cages and hung at the location of the crime, now known as Gibberts Pit.

 Make your way around the Manor House through the farm buildings and start your big climb to Stockwood.
+Keep right to head through a boundary and out to a field containing the trig point.
 This part of the route is the Hardy way so is clearly waymarked.
 The views at the top are immense.
-The countryside of Dorset is hardly represented anywhere better than here.
 Looking north east it spreads out towards Sherborne, dotted with trees and small patchwork fields.

 It is the only church dedicated to St Edwold in the country.
 Edwold was the younger brother of Edmund who was once the East Anglian king.
-In 870, during the Saxon period, Edmund was brutally murdered.
+In 870, during the Saxon period, Edmund was brutally murdered, leaving Edwold as heir.
 Edwold decided against taking the throne (who can blame him!) and instead chose the hermit life, spending his last year of his life in Dorset.